By our Executive Chef Fran Martinez

 Meat / Main

-A quick and easy guide to help you cook your Pork Belly with a gluten-free pork sage and onion stuffing.
+A quick and easy guide to help you cook your Gammon Quarter Joint.

-Pre heat your oven to 200 degrees for fan-assisted ovens or 210 degrees for ovens without a fan.
+Preheat your oven to 200 degrees for fan-assisted ovens or 215 degrees for ovens without a fan.

-Season with good quality sea salt rubbing into the score marks we made on the skin.
-Make a trivet by roughly chopping equal amounts of onion, carrot and celery or my preferred choice of celeriac, the root of the celery plus a bay leaf, a sprig of thyme and a few black peppercorns.
-Another nice addition can be a peeled and quartered Bramley apple.
-Line the tray with all of the above.
+Make a trivet by roughly chopping equal amounts of onion, carrot and celery (or our preferred choice of celeriac, the root of the celery) plus a bay leaf, sprig of thyme and a few black peppercorns.
+Line the base of your tray with all of the above.

-Place the pork skin side up onto the trivet.
+Place the gammon fat side up onto the trivet.